Mick Parsons

 Mick Parsons (born 1973) is an American poet, novelist, short story writer, essayist, and journalist.
 He is the author of six books.
 Three of them are Dead Machine E/Ditions: In The Great World (small) (his first novel),Conversations with Carlo (a collection of poetry), and The Greyhound Quarto (a small piece of non-fiction).
 The other three: Living Broke: Short Stories, and two collections of poetry, Lines from Another Book of Common Prayer and Fragments of Unidentifiable Form were published by Publish America.
 His work has been featured on semantikon.com and has appeared in The Dispatch Litareview, The American Mythville Review, The Smoking Poet, and Antique Children.

-These days he's traveling America on the cheap and writing about it at americanrevisionary.com.
+These days he is traveling America on the cheap and writing about it at americanrevisionary.com.

 He has been a teacher, a factory worker, a file clerk, a small press publisher (The One Legged Cow Press), a freelance journalist, and a lifelong layabout.